sgraden/vpc/cli-reference.md

 # IBM Cloud VPC Beta CLI Reference

-This document provides a reference of the command line interface (CLI) commands available for the functionality of the IBM Cloud Virtual Private Cloud Beta release.
+This document provides a reference of the command line interface (CLI) commands available for the functionality of the {{site.data.keyword.cloud}} Virtual Private Cloud Beta release.
 Similar commands to execute these functions also are available as [API commands](apis.html).

 This document is organized into three sections:
 * [Network CLI commands](#network)